TylerD-IT/TylerD-IT/README.md

-I serve as an IT Security Specialist and Manager for the Cybersecurity team of the State of Montana's Judiciary Network.
+I serve as an Information Security Manager for the cybersecurity team of the State of Montana's Judiciary Network.